12 Defining soil horizons

 12.7 Depth to free water

-Depth to free water can be determined from the upper depth of the first S saturated horizon, or specifically recorded in whole centimetres.
-Depending on the soil’s transmissivity, the presence of the water table may be revealed by the pit or core filling with water.
+Depth to free water can be determined from the upper depth of the uppermost S saturated horizon (Table 12.5), or may be recorded directly, in whole centimetres.
+Depending on the soil’s transmissivity, the water table may be also become evident by the pit or core filling with water.
+In this case, wait for the water level to stabilise before measuring.

 • If the water table is not encountered, record NA

-• If the water table is encountered, use Table 12.4 to code its position in the profile, then record the depth above or below in whole centimetres.
+• If the water table is encountered, use Table 12.6 to code its position in the profile, then record its depth above or below the soil surface in whole centimetres.
 Do not record negative numbers to signify a water table above the surface.

 • If the water table is exactly at the soil surface, record ‘B 0’.